(p) Provisions and Contingent Liabilities

 (iv) Terms and rights attached to equity shares

-The Company has only one class of equity shares having a par value of ' 2 per share.
+The Company has only one class of equity shares having a par value of H 2 per share.
 Each shareholder is eligible for one vote per share held.
 The dividend proposed by the Board of Directors is subject to the approval of the shareholders in ensuing Annual General Meeting except in case of interim dividend.
 In the event of liquidation of the Company, the shareholders will be eligible to receive the remaining assets of the Company, after distribution of all preferential amounts, in proportion to their shareholding.

-(v) During the five years immediately preceding March 31,2024, no shares were bought back and no shares were issued for consideration other than cash nor as bonus shares.
+(v) During the five years immediately preceding March 31, 2025, no shares were bought back and no shares were issued for consideration other than cash nor as bonus shares.

 (vi) Shares reserved for Issue under options

-Information relating to Balaji Telefilms Employee Stock Option Scheme, including details of option issued, exercised and lapsed during the financial year and options outstanding at the end of the reporting period, is set out in Note 50.
+Information relating to Balaji Telefilms Employee Stock Option Scheme, including details of option issued, exercised and lapsed during the financial year and options outstanding at the end of the reporting period, is set out in Note 51.

 Nature and purpose of reserves :

-A. General Reserve: General reserve is created out of transfer from retained earnings and is a free reserve.
+A. General Reserve : General reserve is created out of transfer from retained earnings and is a free reserve.

-C. Capital Reserve: Capital Reserve, being consideration over net assets taken over, recognized as per the scheme of arrangement sanctioned by National Company Law Tribunal in earlier years.
+C. Capital Reserve :Capital Reserve, being consideration over net assets taken over, recognised as per the scheme of arrangement sanctioned by National Company Law Tribunal in earlier years.

-With respect to Income Tax matters, a search was conducted on the Company’s premises on 30 April 2013.
+With respect to Income Tax matters, a search was conducted on the company's premises on 30 April 2013.
 Following this search, block assessments under section 153A of the Income-tax Act, 1961 (Act) were conducted for the Assessment Years 2007-08 to 2012-13.
-The Company did not appeal against the additions made in the assessment orders for these years.
-However, penalties were levied for these assessment years, which the Company challenged before the Income-tax Appellate Tribunal-Mumbai (ITAT).
-The Company accounted for the penalty amount as an exceptional item in the financial statements for the year ended March 31,2018.
+The company did not appeal against the additions made in the assessment orders for these years.
+However, penalties were levied for these assessment years, which the company challenged before the Income-tax Appellate Tribunal-Mumbai (ITAT).
+The company accounted for the penalty amount as an exceptional item in the financial statements for the year ended March 31,2018.

 Following this, the Income Tax Department preferred an appeal before the Hon'ble High Court (HC) Bombay challenging the deletion of the penalties by the ITAT.
 This appeal is still in the pre-admission stage.

-During the Financial year ended March 31, 2024, the Company considered indicators of impairment for investments in subsidiaries held either directly or indirectly, such as declines in operational performance or changes in the outlook of future profitability or weaker market conditions, among other potential indicators.
+During the Financial year ended March 31, 2025, the Company considered indicators of impairment for investments in subsidiaries held either directly or indirectly, such as declines in operational performance or changes in the outlook of future profitability or weaker market conditions, among other potential indicators.

 The Company estimated the recoverable amount based on the value in use of the underlying businesses.
-The computation uses cash flow forecasts based on the most recent financial budgets and strategic forecasts

-which covers future projections taking the analysis into perpetuity.
+The computation uses cash flow forecasts based on the most recent financial budgets and strategic forecasts which covers future projections taking the analysis into perpetuity.
 Key assumptions for the value in use computations are those regarding the discount rates, growth rates, market demand, expected changes to selling prices and costs.
 Changes in revenue, costs and demand are based on historical experience and expectations of future changes in the market.

-45 EMPLOYEE BENEFITSa) Defined Contribution Plans
+a) Defined Contribution Plans

 b) Defined Benefit Plans Gratuity